-If you have a flare for technology, think logically and analytically, and pay attention to detail, the IT world needs you.
+If you have a talent for technology, think analytically and pay attention to detail, the IT world needs you.
 Start your IT career with a diploma in Computer Information Technology.
 Our two-year program won’t just show you how to build an information system – it’ll show you how to build a career.

-Through a mix of classroom theory, hands-on projects and workplace experience, you’ll receive a comprehensive introduction to the information technology industry in a program that has been accredited by the Canadian Information Processing Society.
+Through a mix of classroom theory, hands-on projects and workplace experience, you’ll receive a comprehensive introduction to the information technology industry in a Canadian Information Processing Society-accredited program.
 Your technological skills will be balanced with coursework in business and communication, so you can understand how to best serve the companies that will rely on your tech talents.Apply Now Grab and Go Information

 - Business and Systems Analyst

 - Mobile App Developer

 - Software Testing Specialist

 practicum placement at a workplace of your choosing

 The CIT program is accredited by the Canadian Information Processing Society, Canada’s association of IT professionals.